 2012 Hurricane Sandy, US East Coast

 Hurricane Sandy (also known as Superstorm Sandy) was the most destructive hurricane of the 2012 Atlantic hurricane season.
 Sandy made landfall in southern New Jersey and became incredible in its size and power.
 It was a large storm with violent gusts and storm surges that caused major flooding and left millions of people along the East Coast without power.
 More than 100 people died and tens of thousands of people were injured and relocated.
-According to NOAA, estimated damage from Sandy is $71 billion, making Sandy the fourth-costliest hurricane in the United State's history, after Hurricanes Katrina, Harvey, and Maria.
+According to NOAA, estimated damage from Sandy is $71 billion, making Sandy the fourth-costliest hurricane in United States history, after Hurricanes Katrina, Harvey, and Maria.

 2011 Earthquake and Tsunami, Japan

 On March 11, 2011, a magnitude-9.0 earthquake hit northeastern Japan and caused a savage tsunami that engulfed everything in its pathway.
 About 20,000 people were killed.
 The quake lifted the seafloor by 30 feet and the tsunami debris was found on US shorelines two years later.
 The twin disaster caused a meltdown at the Fukushima Daiichi nuclear plant which developed into the world's worst nuclear crisis.
 Throughout GEOG 030N, we have emphasized human impacts on the environment.
 It is important to recognize that humans do not cause earthquakes.
 We certainly do play a large role in determining what the impacts of an earthquake end up being.
 But the earthquake itself is caused by plate tectonics.

 2008 Cyclone Nargis, Myanmar